mrstux/imapsieve_copy/README.md

 ## Logs

-scan_reported_mails.sh outputs basic information to the ofelia log, and more detailed information including rspamd status to the dovecot log imapsieve_copy logs to the dovecot log when an email is copied.
+scan_reported_mails.sh outputs basic information to the ofelia log, and more detailed information including rspamd status to the dovecot log.

+imapsieve_copy logs to the dovecot log when an email is copied.

 ## Directories

-By default imapsieve_copy creates an `imapsieve_copy` directory in the root of your vmail spool with `ham` and `spam` subdirectories. scan_reported_mails.sh creates a temporary `processing` directory in this `imapsieve_copy` directory, with `spam` and `ham` subdirectories.
-These directories are not on the /tmp fs to prevent losing messages in the event of a restart.
+By default imapsieve_copy creates an `imapsieve_copy` directory in the root of your vmail spool with `ham` and `spam` subdirectories.

+scan_reported_mails.sh creates a temporary `processing` directory in this `imapsieve_copy` directory, with `spam` and `ham` subdirectories.

+These directories are not on the `/tmp`  fs to prevent losing messages in the event of a restart.

 ## Revision History
 2021-08-12 Initial Version